Soft and furry.

 Just waiting.

-She just knew that somehow in her blind universe a treat was going to materialize.
+She just knew that somehow in her blind universe a treat was

 She didn’t know where it was going to come from.